 Construction Management (Master of Science)

 The only Construction Management Master of Science program in New England to be accredited by the American Council for Construction Education (ACCE), Wentworth’s award-winning program will prepare you for an exciting career in construction management.
-Earn top salary and advance into leadership in one of the fastest-growing industries.
+And, with our new, HyFlex format, you can earn your degree, your way.

 Learn by Doing